amandaguglieri/hackinglife/docs/az-900-exams.md

 - ISO 27001
 - GDPR
 - None of the above
-- HIPAA/HITECH
+- HIPAA/HITECH (Correct)

 #### Question 31: **Which of the following can help you manage multiple Azure Subscriptions?**

 - Policies
-- Management Groups
+- Management Groups (Correct)
 - Resource Groups
 - Blueprints

 Each management group contains one or more subscriptions.
 Azure arranges management groups in a single hierarchy.
 You define this hierarchy in your Azure Active Directory (Azure AD) tenant to align with your organization's structure and needs.
 #### Question 32: **In the _______ as a Service cloud service model, customers are responsible for managing applications, data, runtime, middleware, and operating systems, while the cloud provider manages the underlying infrastructure.**

-- Infrastructure
+- Infrastructure (Correct)
 - Platform
 - Software

 #### Question 33: **When a blob is in the archive access tier, what must you do first before accessing it?**

-- Rehydrate it
+- Rehydrate it (Correct)
 - Modify its policy
 - Add it to a new resource group
 - Move it to File Storage
 #### Question 34: **Your company has deployed a web application to Azure, and you want to restrict access to it from the internet while allowing access from your company's on-premises network.
 Which Network Security Group (NSG) rule would you configure?**

 - Inbound rule allowing traffic from any source to the web application's public IP address.
 - Inbound rule allowing traffic from your company's on-premises network to the web application's private IP address.
+(Correct)
 - Outbound rule allowing traffic from any destination to your company's on-premises network.
 - Outbound rule allowing traffic from the web application's private IP address to any destination.
 #### Question 35: **Which of the following can help you download cost and usage data that was used to generate your monthly invoice?**

 - Azure Monitor
-- Azure Cost Management
+- Azure Cost Management (Correct)
 - Azure Advisor
 - Azure Resource Manager